Samyama

-Samyama (from Sanskrit संयम saṃ-yama—holding together, tying up, binding, integration) is the combined simultaneous practice of Dhāraṇā (concentration), Dhyāna (meditation) and Samādhi (union).
+Samyama (from Sanskrit संयम saṃ-yama—holding together, tying up, binding, integration) is the combined simultaneous practice of dhāraṇā (concentration), dhyāna (meditation) and samādhi (union).

 Description

 Samyama is a tool to receive deeper knowledge of qualities of the object.
 It is a term summarizing the "catch-all" process of psychological absorption in the object of meditation.
-For Patanjali in his Yoga Sutras, Pratyahara is the preceding stage to practicing and developing Samyama; the "spiritually unevolved" should spend time understanding Ashtanga yoga.
+For Patanjali in his Yoga Sutras, Pratyahara is the preceding stage to practicing and developing Samyama.
+See also Ashtanga yoga.

 Framework

 Samyama, as Patanjali's Yoga Sutras states, engenders prajñā.
 Adi Yoga or Mahasandhi discusses the 'mūla prajñā' of "listening/studying, investigation/contemplation, realization/meditation" which are a transposition of the triune of Samyama.
 These are activated subconsciously in non-structured form (thus producing fragmented spontaneous Samyama-like effects) by any thinking activity or contemplative absorption (particularly the Catuskoti and Koan) and deep levels of trance.
 Any kind of intuitive thinking at its various stages of expression is strongly related to Samyama-like phenomena as well.